Yutsuro/OKS/README.md

 The `OKS` function caluclates the value of OKS between `kpts1` and `kpts2`.

-`kpts1` and `kpts2` must be same shape and each keypoint must have three patameters; x, y, and v (v is a visibility).
+`kpts1` and `kpts2` must be same shape and each keypoint must have three parameters; x, y, and v (v is a visibility).

 ### `sigma`: Per-Keypoint Standard Deviation